Anna Kleman: Biography

 Born in Karlskrona in 1862, Anna Sofia Kleman was the daughter of Commander Carl Kleman (1820–1872) and Johanna Augusta Grahm (1825–1904).
 Her younger sister, Ellen Kleman (1867–1943), was also active in the women's movement.

 By 1895, she was working for the Thule insurance company in Stockholm.
 From 1903, she was active in Studenter och Arbetare (Students and Workers Association) and from 1906 to 1911, she served on the board of Landsföreningen för kvinnans politiska rösträtt (Association for Women's Political Rights).
 In 1907 she was elected to the committee of the women's organisation Nya Idun.
 She was also a proponent of women's voting rights, becoming an active participant at the 1911 Stockholm Suffrage Congress.
-She also participated in the Women's Peace Congress in the Hague (1915) and the Women's International League for Peace and Freedom congress in Zurich (1919).
+She also participated in the Women's Peace Congress in the Hague (1915) and the Women's International League for Peace and Freedom congress in Zürich (1919).

 As a writer, she contributed articles in support of women's suffrage to the journal Rösträtt för kvinnor (Voting Rights for Women) from 1916.

 Kleman became increasingly involved as a peace activist, chairing the Swedish chapter of the Women's International League for Peace and Freedom from 1915 to 1918.
 In 1925, she attended the International Council of Women convention organized by the National Woman Suffrage Association in Washington, D.C., reporting on the discussions in Hertha, a magazine devoted to the women's movement.

 Anna Kleman died in 1940 in Stockholm.